Carleton University's Pollinator Garden

 Jump to: Summary Schematic Ecological Importance Photo Gallery

-The 2023 Carleton University Campus Master Plan listed the importance of place-keeping and creating special gathering places to promote land-based connections on campus.
-The need for a dedicated outdoor space for Indigenous staff and students has become increasingly clear over the years.
-By using an environmental repossession framework, this garden seeks to contribute to the decolonization of campus by creating an Indigenous Healing Space centered on Indigenous People, Indigenous knowledge, self-determination, and sovereignty.
-Applying an environmental repossession framework in an urban context also creates opportunities for collaboration between Indigenous people and researchers to address shared challenges together.
-Ultimately, this garden is intended to provide the Carleton and broader Ottawa communities with a meaningful place to reflect, connect with the land, and gather as a community.
+The 2023 Carleton University Campus Master Plan highlighted the importance of creating special gathering places that foster a sense of belonging and connection on campus.
+This garden contributes to that vision by offering a welcoming outdoor space where students, staff, and community members can gather, learn, and connect with nature.
+It also creates opportunities for collaboration among students, researchers, and community partners to address shared environmental challenges.
+Ultimately, this garden is intended to provide the Carleton and broader Ottawa communities with a meaningful place to reflect, connect with the environment, and gather as a community.

-Upon the planting of this garden, guest writer and pollinator garden partner Kristen Vlahiotis wrote and published a blog post about how the students of Carleton University turned grass into a pollinator refuge and gathering place.
-Click here to read all about it.
+Upon the planting of this garden, guest writer and pollinator garden partner Kristen Vlahiotis wrote and published a blog post about how the students of Carleton University turned grass into a pollinator refuge and community gathering space.
+Click here to read the full story.

 Blue Stemmed Goldenrod: This late-blooming flower is a critical food source for pollinators late in the growing season.
 It is also a host plant for the caterpillars of over 100 different species of moths and butterflies, which feed on its foliage.